17. What happens to the Unspent Funds in my Government Funded / Subsidised Home Care Package?

 Please note that Daughterly Care Community Services Ltd does not ask for “Top Up Private Care Contributions” in advance – we invoice those fortnightly after we have provided the care.

 If you were to move your Home Care Package from Daughterly Care Community Services Ltd, any unspent funds are transferred to your new Approved Provider, provided you inform us of your new Approved Provider’s name.

 If my Home Care Package Unspent Funds are too great will the Government take that Unspent Balance from me?

-No, there is no rule that the Government can reclaim your Unspent Funds.
-However, the Government is clear that your Home Care Package is to pay for your current aged care needs, not to fund future care needs.
+Not currently.
+There is no current rule that the Government can reclaim your Unspent Funds.
+However, the Government is clear that your Home Care Package is to pay for your current aged care needs, not to fund your future care needs.
 However sometimes you might be saving for in home respite, equipment or another goal, in which case your funds will build up.
 Also funds accumulate when you are in hospital, rehab or nursing home respite.
 In those scenarios you are likely to need additional care when you return home, so it’s good to have those extra funds build up.

 Can I leave my Unspent Funds to my children when I die?

 The Government contributions to your Home Care Package, that were not used for your care, are returned to the Government to pay for the care of another older person.
 If you personally contributed then part of the Unspent Funds will be returned to your Estate.